YannisZang/YannisZang/README.md

 ## Hi there 👋, I'm Xiaoyan.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a RAG application.
-- 🌱 I’m currently learning CUDA and Triton
+- 🌱 I’m currently learning CUDA and Triton.
-- 👯 I’m looking to collaborate on RAG and AI Infrastructure.
+- 👯 I’m looking to collaborate on AI Infrastructure and RAG.
+- 📫 How to reach me: xiaoyanzang24@hotmail.com.

 <!--